-- If applicable, an indication that the device contains or incorporates medicinal substances or tissues or cells from human origin or animal origin.
+- An indication that the device contains or incorporates medicinal substances or tissues or cells from human origin or animal origin.

 - Information regarding storage and handling conditions.

-- If the device is intended for single use, an indication of that fact.
+- If the device is intended for single use or not.

-- If device is applicable for in vivo use, information on the in vivo use.
+- The information on the in vivo use.

 - The intended purpose of the device as well as the intended users and patient groups.